shaondebnath/FoodApp/README.md

 - Stack Navigator

-- Restaurent list and filter by Categories
+- Restaurant list and filter by Categories

 - Search Restaurants